Transportation & Infrastructure Guide in Djibouti

 Driving License

-Foreign licenses valid for 3 months with IDP (required for non-French licenses); right-hand driving.
-Long-term residents (over 3 months) must convert to Djiboutian license via exam or exchange process at transport ministry.
+Foreign licenses valid 3 months with IDP; drives on right.
+Long-term residents must convert to Djiboutian license via test/exchange process at transport ministry.

 More Insights for your Move to Djibouti